massoncheg/forgejo-docs/docs/admin/logging-documentation.md

 The Router logger logs the following message types when Forgejo's route handlers work:

-- `started` messages will be logged at TRACE level
+- `started` messages will be logged at TRACE level.
 - `polling`/`completed` routers will be logged at INFO.
 Exception: "/assets" static resource requests are also logged at TRACE.
-- `slow` routers will be logged at WARN
+- `slow` routers will be logged at WARN.
-- `failed` routers will be logged at WARN
+- `failed` routers will be logged at WARN.

 ### The "XORM" logger